Jiuzhaigou, China 2008

 Covering 72,000 ha in the northern part of Sichuan Province, Jiuzhaigou preserves a series of important forest ecosystems including old-growth forests which provide important habitat for numerous threatened species of plants and animals, including the giant panda and takin.

 The best-known features in the area are the many lakes, which are famous for their high calcium content, (fallen trees have been perfectly preserved in some of them for hundreds of years).
 The lakes are called “Haizi” by the Tibetan Locals, which means “children of the sea”.

-Many of the lakes are stings of classic ribbon lakes at the base of valleys that were once formed by glaciers and which have subsequently been dammed naturally by carbonate deposits.
+Many of the lakes are strings of classic ribbon lakes at the base of valleys that were once formed by glaciers and which have subsequently been dammed naturally by carbonate deposits.
 The three valleys are Shuzheng Valley, Rize Valley & Zechawa Valley.